 Elsa Dial (company member) is a program administrator for Operation Conversation: Cops & Kids, a performance-based police–community relations model of the All Stars Project.
 She graduated from Wells College with a BA in performing arts, receiving the Helen Gertrude Dean ’25 Prize for Dramatic Expression.

 Jazelle Foster (company member) is an actor mostly known for her recurring role in ABC’s What Would You Do?! with John Quinones.
-She has been seen in commercials for the NJ Lottery and AT&T. Jazelle has a film at your local Walmart called God’s Compass.
+She has been seen in commercials for the NJ Lottery and AT&T. Jazelle has a film at on Amazon called God’s Compass.
 Before moving to New York, she spent two years on a national children’s tour playing roles such as Harriet Tubman.
 Jazelle teaches theater to students all over New York City through companies such as Actors Connection and Barbizon, as well as independently through her young women’s program, Worthy By Design, that is focused on building the self-esteem of young women through devised theater and performance.
-JazelleFoster.com
+JazelleFoster.com You can find her photography at JazellesArtistry.com

 Joshua Langman (company member) is a lighting, sound, and projection designer, as well as an all-around theatre artist, teacher, writer, and graphic designer.
 He has worked with Ensemble Studio Theatre, the Castillo Theatre, Brooklyn Gypsies, Teátrica, The 52nd Street Project, the Jim Henson Foundation, the Between the Seas festival, Worry Noise Dirt Heat, Cidny Bullens, and many other groups.
 He teaches theatrical design at Talent Unlimited High School and has lectured and facilitated workshops on design at Carnegie Hall and other venues.
 Joshua is the lyricist on Electric Eye’s Welcome to the Doll Den.
 He has designed many Electric Eye productions and events, and also serves as the company’s visual identity designer.
 Joshua has a master’s in educational theatre from the City College of New York and a BA from Sarah Lawrence College. joshualangman.com